Introduction

 Cancellation

-The context should be further passed to all calls that take a context.
+The context should be further passed by reference (preferably as a const reference) to all calls that take a context.
 DO NOT check the context manually, except when running a significant amount of CPU-bound work within the library, e.g. a loop that can take more than a typical network call.

 Mocking